Marketing Mix 7Ps Example

 Essentially Marketing Mix is about putting the ‘Right Product’ in the ‘Right Place’, at the ‘Right Time’, at the ‘Right Price’ to attract your target customers.

-Whilst cash flow is the life blood of a business, without the correct marketing to your target audience, there wouldn’t be any ‘cash-flow’ in the first place.
+Whilst cash flow is the life blood of a business, without the correct marketing (online or otherwise) to your target audience, there wouldn’t be any ‘cash-flow’ in the first place.
 A business without a stead flow of customers will die.
 So marketing is like the fuel for your business, the oxygen it breaths.

 “The management process responsible for identifying, anticipating and satisfying customer requirements profitably.”
 Marketing definition by The Chartered Institute of Marketing.